Treatment-Resistant Depression

 • Improve tolerability thanks to limited acute side effects, i.e., placebo-level dissociative and cardiovascular effects.

-• Increased accessibility for patients who cannot accommodate to have regular clinic visits.
+• Increase accessibility for patients who cannot accommodate to have regular clinic visits.

-• Save cost of up to 70% of the current total cost of ketamine treatment with full reimbursement.
+• Provide cost savings of ketamine treatment with full reimbursement.

 Read more